ChezyName/PauseBot/README.md

 A lot of things acually, Firstly there is a bug where the audio is not always correct / sometimes corrupted, fixing that would be #1, but combining different speakers to a single file is #2.

 For Example: UserA and UserB talked and you used `/export target:@UserA target:@UserB`.
 In order to do that, I would first need to fix the audio files not always being intact and then merge the audio files.

+> Also if someone joins after using `/join` it won't record their audio`